 As the first stage of the project, all maps and text from the two volumes of Shaanxi Wenwu Ditu were scanned into digital files as pdfs.
 All text was been modified into a readable rtf file format through the IrisScan application, totaling over 1200 pages of text.
 All maps were converted into jpegs for ease of transfer into Google Earth.

-As of July 2020 a total of 26 counties have been placed into Google Earth.
+As of July 2021 a total of 26 counties have been placed into Google Earth.
 This equates to over 4100 archaeological sites and the relevant text entered into the Google Earth system.
-The current goal is to have all identified sites from the print Atlas into Google Earth with site numbers by mid-2021, with the addition of English-Mandarin site descriptions following.
+The current goal is to have all identified sites from the print Atlas into Google Earth with site numbers by 2023 with rough (Google Translate) English site descriptions included.
+We have found that Mandarin (Putonghua) text is getting corrupted in file transfer for technical reasons we can’t resolve at this time, though we will post the scanned (pdf) images of the original Atlas pages for reference purposes.